JabRef/user-documentation/en/SharedBibFile.md

 *Note:* the use of a version control system (SVN, git, etc.) is recommended as this will allow for reverting changes.

-To make the sharing of a Bib(La)TeX database easier, it is recommanded to set specific database properties.
+To make the sharing of a Bib(La)TeX database easier, it is recommended to set specific database properties.
 In the menu **File -> database properties**:
 - Select `UTF-8` as encoding.
 - Define a `General file directory`, which will be used to store shared PDF (and other) files.